Coronavirus and miscarriage: your care

 - because of reduced staff numbers caused by sickness, self-isolation and because of staff being moved to different departments, such as emergency care.

 Wendy and Barry describe their experience of having a miscarriage during the coronavirus pandemic, with reduced access to hospital services.
-And you will find other people’s stories of losa during the pandemic here.
+And you will find other people’s stories of loss during the pandemic here.

 Information from the RCOG on early pregnancy care

 The Royal College of Obstetricians and Gynaecologists (RCOG) has published a guide to early pregnancy services during the coronavirus pandemic.
 While it focuses mainly on women and couples in the first twelve weeks of pregnancy, it is equally helpful for anyone who is not yet booked with a midwife or an antenatal clinic.

-Until now, most hospitals have allowed only the woman being scanned or assessed to attend her appointment.
-Some will allow use of a mobile or smartphone for part of the appointment so that the partner or other supporter can take part remotely but that will depend on the individual hospital’s policy.
+Until fairly recently, most hospitals have allowed only the woman being scanned or assessed to attend her appointment.
+Some allow use of a mobile or smartphone for part of the appointment so that the partner or other supporter can take part remotely but that will depend on the individual hospital’s policy.
 This has caused considerable upset both to women and their partners, as you can read in some of these stories.

 Hospitals are still limiting non-emergency surgical procedures under general anaesthetic.
 That means that women with a missed or incomplete miscarriage or a ‘blighted ovum’ or anembryonic pregnancy are more likely to be offered only natural (expectant) or medical management of miscarriage at home rather than being treated in hospital.
 We provide more detailed information about these options and what they mean for you on this page.
 And Amy shares her experience of medical management during lockdown here.

 Ectopic pregnancy assessment and management